endojs/endo/packages/far/README.md

-# Agoric Far Object helpers
+# Endo Far Object helpers

-The `@agoric/far` package provides a convenient way to use the Agoric [distributed objects system](https://agoric.com/documentation/js-programming/far.html) without  relying on the underlying messaging implementation.
+The `@endo/far` package provides a convenient way to use the Endo [distributed objects system](https://agoric.com/documentation/js-programming/far.html) without  relying on the underlying messaging implementation.